 The lawyers at Reiff and Bily’s The Truck Accident Team represent victims of truck accidents for all types of trucks.
-Cement trucks are large, heavy pieces of machinery that drive on the frame of a medium to large sized truck.
+A cement truck is a large, heavy piece of machinery that drives on the frame of a medium to large sized truck.
 Despite the rotating motion of the cement mixer, the high center of gravity, and the poor visibility, these trucks are still street-legal and can even drive on highways.

 If you or a loved one has been injured in an accident involving a cement mixer truck, talk to an attorney right away.
 The injuries you suffered may lead to substantial compensation from the trucking company, construction company, or cement company that owns the truck.
 If you were working with a construction company and were injured because of someone else’s poor handling of the cement mixer, you might also be entitled to compensation.

 Cement Mixer Truck Dangers

 A cement truck is larger than most vehicles on the road, and significantly heavier.
 A typical sedan, like a Honda Civic, weights almost 1.5 tons (around 3,000 pounds).
 A cement truck, without any cement, typically weighs around 26,000 pounds (13 tons) before cement is added.
 The cement itself usually weighs about 4,000 pounds per cubic yard – meaning that a 3-foot by 3-foot square’s worth of cement is heavier than a car.
 A cement truck can typically carry around 10 cubic yards of concrete, or 40,000 pounds – over 13-times the weight of a car.
 The combined truck and cargo weight is often 66,000 pounds or more.